oracle-quickstart/oci-arch-ci-cd/README.md

 Edit all the details and save the file.

-## Step 9: Install Kubectl and configure kube-config on Jenkins
+## Step 9: Install kubectl and configure kube-config on Jenkins

 ssh into jenkins instance and install and verify kubectl using below single command.